hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [ ] currently: users can't see within other users dirs -> change: they can't even see other users dirs (only can see their own /home, everything outside doesn't display)

 ### Shared directories
-- [ ] once /readonly & /collaborative sorted: set up shared datasets & models
+- [ ] (once /readonly & /collaborative sorted) set up shared datasets & models, etc
 - [ ] move collaborative/ & read_only/ into data/ into srv (see server access & security chat) (and make sure scratch is auto-purged still)

 ### Documentation